The Economy

 A company wishing to be listed on the exchange must meet certain criteria established by the Exchange, after which it must submit a prospectus compliant with both the Companies and Securities legislation of Barbados for review.
 A new Securities Act was passed in 2001 in order to facilitate the establishment of a securities commission and it makes better provision for the regulation of the securities market, the capital market and investors.

 Currently there are over 20 listed securities on the regular market on the Barbados Stock Exchange including cross-listed securities belonging to issuers from within CARICOM.
-There is also one company listed on the International Securities Market.
-Two mutual funds are also traded on the Exchange.
+There are seven companies listed on the International Securities Market.
+Mutual funds are reported and captured on the Exchange.
 The Securities Exchanges of Barbados, Trinidad & Tobago and Jamaica work closely together, and nationals are eligible to cross trade in each market.

 Mutual funds in Barbados are governed by the Mutual Funds Act of 2002.
 The Act stipulates that authorised Mutual Fund operators require a licence to operate in Barbados and must have a registered office in Barbados.